What is authentic leadership? To start, let's take a look at what Pete Carroll, Head Coach of the Seattle Seahawks, has to say about it:

 We had some tough conversations with our clients when it came to communicating with their employees.
 On the one hand, they’re telling their team ‘it's going to be business as usual.
 We're going to do our best to survive.’
 And then they’re having the secret conversations with us saying ‘we don't know if we're going to survive.
 Can you help us make cuts?’
 It comes back to the notion of authenticity.
 Employees can pick up on it right away.
 When a leader contradicts what they’ve promised, it puts them in a very tough situation.

-What advice do you give to business leaders about being authentic?
+What advice do you give to business leaders about authentic leadership?

 Have frequent open and honest communication.
 The challenge is that leaders want to fill in the gaps when facing uncertainty and change because they feel that's their role as a leader.
 They feel the need to provide information, but sometimes the best answer is ‘I don't know.’
 Be your raw, authentic self and don’t follow a script.
 Tell it how it is.
 Tell them what you are worried about and what you are doing to figure it out.